netj/3x/docs/tutorial/README.md

 #### 2.3.
 Plug in the Program

-The only thing 3X needs to know about our program in order to run experiments on behalf of us is the exact command we type into our terminal to start them ourselves.
+The only thing 3X needs to know about our program in order to run experiments on our behalf is the exact command we type into our terminal to start them ourselves.
 3X assumes this information is kept as an executable file named **`run`** under the `program/` directory of the experiment repository.
 For each execution of `run`, 3X sets up the environment correctly, so that the value chosen for each input variable we defined earlier can be accessed via the environment variable with the same name.
-3X will also make sure any additional files that are placed next to the `run` executable will also be available in the current working directory while execution.
+3X will also make sure any additional files that are placed next to the `run` executable will also be available in the current working directory while being executed.

 First, let's move into the `program/` directory of our repository: